All comparisons

 Choose Speakmac if you want:

-• local-first dictation on one Mac
+• local-first dictation on Mac

 • one-time pricing instead of another subscription